manildayma/LearnAR/README.md

 * Learning and visualising about things which one hasn't seen is difficult.
 Individaul is only dependent on his imagniations and imagination varies from person to person.
 * Making kids sit at a place to study is a great task but they sit for hours peacefully in front of TV.
-As text books have static 2D images while Tv interesting as it has animations.
+As text books have static 2D images while Tv is interesting as it has animations.
 * Certain research models are difficult to visualise by the ones reading about them.
  For Example, a person has made a machine.
 Other person want to understand the working of that machine but he cannot do it by just reading, seeing 2D images and visualising.